 SIGHT READING: One section chosen by the faculty.
 Expected competency level: Bastien, Piano Literature, Level I, easier selections.

-The Department of Music follows University policy with regard to repeating courses, found on page 36 of the undergraduate bulletin:
+For courses except those listed below, the Department of Music follows University policy regarding repeating courses, found in the undergraduate bulletin:

 Students who have received a grade below an ‘A’ in a course may repeat the course, provided they have not completed a course for which the repeated course is a prerequisite.
 When a course is repeated, the first grade remains on the permanent record, but only the last grade is used in computing the grade point average.
 Students must have the permission of the Registrar to repeat a course.